Science KS1: Keeping my body healthy

 · How do people’s diets differ, an older person, a baby, an athlete?

-Following use of the video, teachers can work with the pupils to identify what their diet is like currently, at home and in school and to work out whether it is ‘balanced’.
+After watching the film, you could work with pupils to identify what their diet is like currently, at home and in school, and to work out whether it is ‘balanced’.

 Pupils can then explore changes that they can make to help improve their diet.